DPlayer234/lovedebugger/README.md

 ## Other Things

 * The environment location at the top may glitch out and not tell you an entirely correct path if unexpected key names are used.
-* It always uses 'debug.getmetatable' rather than 'getmetatable'.
-Therefore it can access metatables even if those have a '\_\_metatable' key.
-* The variable 'getmetatable' is overriden by 'debug.getmetatable' within the Lua prompt.
 * This tool monkey-patches Lua's 'print' (but not 'io.write') function.
 The original function is stored as 'debugger.realPrint'.
 * It will attempt to require "(require-path).font", which it expects to return a Font to use, on load.
 If it finds such a file, and it does not return a Font, it may crash.